-The treatment costs are based on the requirements in the product information and the information listed in the LAUER-TAXE® (last revised: 1 December 2023).
+The treatment costs are based on the requirements in the product information and the information listed in the LAUER-TAXE[®] (last revised: 1 December 2024).

-For the presentation of the costs, one year is assumed for all medicinal products.
+For the cost representation, one year is assumed for all medicinal products.

 The (daily) doses recommended in the product information or in the labelled publications were used as the basis for calculation.